Archaeopteris

 Until the 2007 discovery of Wattieza, many scientists considered Archaeopteris to be the earliest known tree.
-Bearing buds, reinforced branch joints, and branched trunks similar to today's wood, it is more reminiscent of modern seed-bearing trees than other spore bearing taxa; It combines characteristics of woody trees and herbaceous ferns, and belongs to the progymnosperms, a group of extinct plants with gymnosperm-like wood but that produce spores rather than seeds.
+Bearing buds, reinforced branch joints, and branched trunks similar to today's woody plants, it is more reminiscent of modern seed-bearing trees than other spore-bearing taxa.
+It combines characteristics of woody trees and herbaceous ferns, and belongs to the progymnosperms, a group of extinct plants more closely related to seed plants than to ferns, but unlike seed plants, reproducing using spores like ferns.

 Taxonomy

 John William Dawson described the genus in 1871.
 The name derives from the ancient Greek ἀρχαῖος (archaīos, "ancient"), and πτέρις (ptéris, "fern").
 Archaeopteris was originally classified as a fern, and it remained classified so for over 100 years.
 In 1911, Russian paleontologist Mikhail Dimitrievich Zalessky described a new type of petrified wood from the Donets Basin in modern Ukraine.
 He called the wood Callixylon, though he did not find any structures other than the trunk.
 The similarity to conifer wood was recognized.
 It was also noted that ferns of the genus Archaeopteris were often found associated with fossils of Callixylon.

 In the 1960s, paleontologist Charles B. Beck was able to demonstrate that the fossil wood known as Callixylon and the leaves known as Archaeopteris were actually part of the same plant.
 It was a plant with a mixture of characteristics not seen in any living plant, a link between true gymnosperms and ferns.

 The genus Archaeopteris is placed in the order Archaeopteridales and family Archaeopteridaceae.
 The name is similar to that of the first known feathered bird, Archaeopteryx, but in this case refers to the fern-like nature of the plant's fronds.